smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Advanced SQL Puzzles Markdown.md

 - 3-seat golf cart
 - 4-seat car

-There are 10 people in total; 5 are children, and 5 are adults.
+There are 10 people in total, consisting of 5 children and 5 adults.
 Only an adult can drive a vehicle.
 Create a table of all possible 7,200 arrangements, assuming seating order does not matter.
 Here is the expected output.